Joz3d/Galaxy-Apple-Wallet/README.txt

 2. In the folder 'Outside_Web_Root', open the file 'config.php'.
 This is where all of your setup and Wallet ticket/item configuration is done.
-In this file, set your database, Apple, and Pass (ticket or item) information.
+In this file, set your eGalaxy, Apple, and Pass (ticket or item) information.

    The bottom portion of 'config.php' is where you set the RGB color codes for your different passes, as well as the path to the graphics folder for the pass (from step 1).